ElixirProtocol/move-contracts-v2/docs/external_mint_burn.md

 ### Prerequisites

-- Contact the Elixir team to obtain the object IDs of `DeUSDConfig` and `GlobalConfig` from the deployed `deusd` package.
+- Contact the Elixir team to obtain the object IDs of `DeUSDConfig`, `DeUSDTreasuryCapConfig` and `GlobalConfig` from the deployed `deusd` package.
 These configurations are required to call mint and burn functions.

 ### 1. Create a `DeUSDTreasuryCap`